Fran1702/FluidJ-Robot-Simulator/README.md

 ## 📬 Contact

-For questions, issues, or suggestions, feel free to reach out by opening an issue in this repository or contacting the maintainer directly.
+For questions, issues, or suggestions, feel free to reach out by opening an issue in this repository or contacting me directly.

 ---